Non-Abelian extension of the aether term and the Gribov problem: The Gribov-Zwanziger quantization procedure in the Landau gauge

 Within perturbation theory, the gap equation (\textit{i.e.} equation \eqref{gapeq0}) and the gluon two point function can be explicitly computed at tree-level.
-To that end, it boils down to consider only quadratic terms in the quantum fields, as well as constant terms, of the local action \eqref{sgz2}.
+To that end, it is sufficient to consider only terms of the local action \eqref{sgz2} that are either quadratic in the quantum fields or constant.
 Performing a Fourier transformation one ends up with

 with